Will Longbottom: Career

 Longbottom made his first team debut for Doncaster Rovers on 8 May 2016, coming on as a second-half substitute for Richard Chaplow in a home League One match against Burton Albion at the Keepmoat Stadium.
 He scored his first goal for Doncaster in an EFL Trophy tie against Derby County Under-23s on 4 October 2016.

 On 27 January 2018 it was reported that Longbottom had been given a new contract with Rovers up to the summer of 2020.

 On 1 September 2018, Longbottom went out on a month's loan to National League North club Kidderminster Harriers.
 He made 5 appearances, scoring one goal and made one assist before an ankle injury forced his return.

 He was loaned out to Halesowen Town of the Northern Premier League on 9 February.

 Longbottom went out on an initial one-month loan to Gainsborough Trinity on 25 January 2019.

 He was transfer-listed by Doncaster at the end of the 2018–19 season though remained with the club until being released on 31 January 2020.

+On 30 May 2024, Longbottom returned to the Northern Premier League Premier Division with Guiseley.